powsybl/powsybl-open-rao/docs/input-data/crac/nc.md

 #### OnConstraint

-If the remedial action is linked to an assessed element (a CNEC), its usage method is no longer onInstant and is now **onConstraint**.
+If the remedial action is linked to an assessed element (a CNEC), its usage rule is no longer onInstant and is now **onConstraint**.
 This link is created with a `AssessedElementWithRemedialAction` object that bounds together the assessed element and the contingency.
-The usage method will be `AVAILABLE` is the remedial action is a CRA and `FORCED` if it is an automaton.

 ```xml
 <!-- AE Profile -->